Darxo/Hardened/README.md

 This section can be skipped by any regular user.
 It is only meant as an overview about the extend of new functions and members added by this mod

+- Add `faction::HD_PricePctPerPositiveRelation = 0.003` for controlling how much prices improve when gaining Relation
+- Add `faction::HD_PricePctPerNegativeRelation = -0.02` for controlling how much prices worsen when losing Relation
+- Add `faction::HD_NeutralRelation = 50` for deciding what the point of reference for relation pricing is
+- Add `weapon::HD_BaseDropChance = 60` for controlling the chance that weapons, worn by NPCs, drop
+- Add `::MSU.Text.colorNeutral` for coloring a text blue
+- Add `player::HD_XPValueBase = 50`, `player::HD_XPValuePerRegularLevel = 50` and `player::HD_XPValuePerVeteranLevel = 10` to allow more granular changes to the getXPValue return value
 - Add `HD_ConditionThresholdForDrop = 0.0` for shields to define their minimum relative condition required to be eligable for dropping when worn by enemies
 - Add `HD_BaseDropChance = 50` for shields to define their random drop chance when worn by enemies
 - Add `HD_BaseDropChance = 100` for accessories to define their random drop chance when worn by enemies